facette/docs/content/docs/api/library.md

 GET /library/graphs/<id>
 ```

-Returns a graph object along with its name, description, type and stacks definitions.
+Returns a graph object with its name, description, type and stacks definitions.

 Response: